 Sun Protection

-The sun is strong in Boka Bay!
+The sun is strong on Boka Bay!
 Be sure to pack some sunscreen for your trip.
 It is also wise to wear a hat with a wide brim while on the water – and polarized sunglasses are a must!

 Water Bottle

 If you are taking a day trip to Perast from Kotor (or any other location, for that matter), be sure to bring plenty of water.
-Collapsible water bottles are great for travelers, as they don’t take up so much room in your luggage.

 Comfortable Shoes